 I don’t know about you all, but I love corn.
-I could almost eat it for desert.
-I never have eaten it for desert, but that doesn’t mean I wouldn’t!
+I could almost eat it for dessert.
+I never have eaten it for dessert, but that doesn’t mean I wouldn’t!
 When I saw this recipe for Scalloped Corn at The Homesteading Housewife I knew I had to test it out and, oh boy, am I ever glad I did.
 All the sweetness of the corn just bursts in your mouth and the smoosh-y texture of the cornbread combined with the crunch of the corn is out of this world.
 Just try it, you’ll see what I mean.

 This dish is quick to put together and you can bake it up in your oven while you’re cooking the rest of your dinner.